 After all the final presentations, it’s time for the “family” to decide on a day and time for their trip.
 Limit the debate to ten minutes.
 Have the students vote on the winning Angling Plan.

 Conclude the discussion by challenging students who are anglers, and those interested in angling, to plan a group-fishing trip to a popular body of water to demonstrate their new angling plan.
-Students interested in media, can videotape and produce a social media video or PSA (public service announcement) on angling ethics, then work with the POW group on a distribution plan.

 Assessment